- Lightweight, 2kg (dry weight)

 - Increased freedom and mobility underwater

-- It uses the same integrated weight, release, locking and purge systems as the Pro LT making the switch a lot easier and intuitive.
+- Uses the same intuitive integrated weight, release, locking and purge systems as the Pro LT

 If I sum up all the fees I’ve paid for excess baggage charges on airlines for bringing my scuba gear, I could buy another set, or afford a dive trip to the Maldives!
 I’ve been aware of this challenge since my first inter-island dive trip, but it was made more pronounced after our near-mishap-dive in Boracay in May 2012 (something I’ll write about it in my next instalment of Disaster Proofing Your Trip).
 For now, I am so happy to have discovered and tried out the lighter side of diving with the Aqualung Zuma!

 The Buoyancy Control Device, or BCD, is one of the essential pieces of scuba gear that every diver needs to eventually own.
 I say eventually since not all newbie scuba divers have the thick wad of cash or a deep credit or a benefactor to purchase all gear and accessories at the first intake of compressed air.
 It’s also one of the more expensive pieces of equipment, not to mention using up to 40% of a diver’s baggage weight and space allocation, so choosing the right one depends on your medium to long-term diving plans.
 Having said this, I wish I had gotten this advice before I bought my first set and had looked at my options more closely.